Alice in Chains: 2022–present: Potential seventh studio album, Kinney health issues and cancelled tour

+Artistry

 Musical style

 Although Alice in Chains has been labeled grunge by the mainstream media, Jerry Cantrell identifies the band as primarily heavy metal.
 He told Guitar World in 1996, "We're a lot of different things ...
 I don't quite know what the mixture is, but there's definitely metal, blues, rock and roll, maybe a touch of punk.
 The metal part will never leave, and I never want it to."
 The Edmonton Journal has stated, "Living and playing in Seattle might have got them the grunge tag, but they've always pretty much been a classic metal band to the core."
+A 1995 review of Alice in Chains from People dubbed the band "Seattle's most malevolent-sounding grunge outfit."

-Over the course of their career, the band's sound has also been described as alternative metal, sludge metal, doom metal, drone rock, hard rock, and alternative rock.
-Regarding the band's constant categorization by the media, Cantrell stated "When we first came out we were metal.
+Over the course of their career, the band's sound has also been described as alternative metal, sludge metal, alternative rock, doom metal, and hard rock.
+Furthermore, the band have also incorporated styles including blues rock, folk rock, progressive rock, funk metal and jangle pop into their music.
+Regarding the band's constant categorization by the media, Cantrell stated: When we first came out we were metal.
 Then we started being called alternative metal.
 Then grunge came out and then we were hard rock.
 And now, since we've started doing this again I've seen us listed as: hard rock, alternative, alternative metal and just straight metal.
 I walked into an HMV the other day to check out the placement and see what's on and they've got us relegated back into the metal section.
-Right back where we started!"
+Right back where we started!
 Drummer Sean Kinney rejects the grunge label, stating in a 2013 interview "I mean, before we first came out there was no grunge, they hadn't invented that word.
-Before they invented the word grunge we were alternative rock and alternative metal and metal and rock, and we didn't give a shit whatever, we were a rock and roll band!."
+Before they invented the word grunge we were alternative rock and alternative metal and metal and rock, and we didn't give a shit whatever, we were a rock and roll band!"
 According to Mike Inez, they were always the metal stepchildren of the Seattle scene.